Indigenous events and celebrations

 Honour National Indigenous Peoples Day on June 21 in Ottawa this year during the Summer Solstice Indigenous Festival.

 A free, family-friendly event, the festival celebrates First Nations, Inuit and Métis cultures, knowledge, art and heritage with musical performances, culinary experiences, art and craft workshops and an International Competition Pow Wow.

 Shop for jewellery, artwork and handicrafts in the online Indigenous Marketplace and order CDs and merchandise from your favourite participating musicians.

 Summer Solstice Festivals are produced by Indigenous Experiences on behalf of the National Indigenous Peoples Day Committee (NIPD) and hosted by The National Association of Friendship Centres.
 The festival is held on the traditional and unceded territories of the Algonquin Peoples.

 When: June 21 to 25, 2023

 Where: Mādahòkì Farm, Ottawa

 Nogojiwanong Indigenous Fringe Festival (NIFF)

 Take in theatre, music, poetry, dance and more performed by Indigenous multi-disciplinary artists and actors from across Ontario at this brand-new Indigenous fringe festival.

-Ten companies are scheduled to perform during the five-day festival following a special opening ceremony to kick off the event and commemorate Indigenous Peoples Day.
+Several companies are scheduled to perform during the five-day festival following a special opening ceremony to kick off the event and commemorate Indigenous Peoples Day.